 - → Special requirements/gear: Isotope lab or area approved for use of 3H.
 Incubator if not in situ incubation.
-Operator must hold a radioisotope safety course certificate. - → Sampling depths: Standard depths at process stations 5, 10, 25, 50 75, 100 and 200m, DCM and deep sample (bottom -15m) - → Chemicals used: tritiated leucine, 100% TCA
+Operator must hold a radioisotope safety course certificate. - → Sampling depths: Standard depths at process stations - → Chemicals used: tritiated leucine, 100% TCA

-- Use sterile 2 mL Eppendorf tubes labelled on top, 4 per sample (3 parallels + 1 blank) - Dilute the isotope 1:10 in sterile saline (eye drops (physiological saltwater) ampules are convenient).
-Add $xx \mu L$ isotope to each tube to give a final concentration of $50\mu M$ leucine. - Start timer.
+- Use sterile 2 mL Eppendorf tubes labelled on top, 4 per sample (3 parallels + 1 blank) - Dilute enough isotope for one experiment/incubation 1:10 in sterile saline (eye drops (physiological salt-water) ampules are convenient).
+Add 10 μL isotope to each tube to give a final concentration of 27μM leucine.
+Volume added and dilution has to be recalculated for every new Lot nr of isotope. - Start timer.
 For each sample (depth) add 1.5 mL water to 4 tubes and then 80μl 100% TCA to the blank.
 Close the tubes.
-Start each new sample with 30 sec intervals to keep track of the incubation time. - Incubate in situ or at in situ temperature for xx hours. - Add 80μl 100% TCA to all samples (except blanks) following the same sequence as used for starting the incubations. - Label and secure tubes in the racks.
-Store the samples in the fridge and ship home for workup and scintillation counting as described in standard protocols. - Clean the working area and perform wipe test. - → Samples storage/shipment address: Store samples in fridge during the cruise.
+Start each new sample with 30 sec intervals to keep track of the incubation time. - Incubate in situ or at in situ temperature for 2 hours. - Add 80μl 100% TCA to all samples (except blanks) following the same sequence as used for starting the incubations. - Check that tube label is readable and store them in sequence in a cryobox.
+Label the cryobox and make a sample log sheet for the box where all samples are listed.
+Store the samples in the fridge and ship home for workup and scintillation counting as described in standard protocols. - Clean the working area and perform wipe test.

+→ Samples storage/shipment address: Store samples in fridge during the cruise.
 Ship to operators address at end of cruise following protocols for shipment of radioactive material.